-- An uncompressed inventory (.ndi) file is left in %ProgramData%\ManageSoft Corp\ManageSoft\ Tracker\ZeroTouch - A tracker.log log file is saved on the target inventory device in C:\Windows\temp\ManageSoft.
+An uncompressed inventory (.ndi) file is left in %ProgramData%\ManageSoft Corp\ManageSoft\ Tracker\ZeroTouch a.
+The FlexNet Beacon engine, which is still logged into the target device, executes sudo to elevate its privileges to root level.

+• A tracker.log log file is saved on the target inventory device in C:\Windows\temp\ManageSoft.